shreyaprakashh/shreyaprakashh/README.md

 ## ⚡ Fun Fact

 I'm a big fan of sci-fi movies and love exploring the intersection of technology and storytelling.
-When I'm not coding, you can find me reading up on the latest advancements in AI or or creating intricate henna designs.
+When I'm not coding, you can find me creating intricate henna designs.

 ---